dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 Since `B` is `A`. implementing both A, B is redundant so it the same as just implement only `B`.
 That’s why from compile perspective it’s like implementing only `B`, since no compile error.
 And if you try to call this method on class instance, you will get it from `B`.

-If class implements 2 interfaces, and both have the method with same signature, but one is abstract, another one is default, class is required to redeclare it
+If class implements 2 interfaces, and both have the method with same signature, but one is abstract, another one is default, class is required to redeclare it: `com.java.test.A is not abstract and does not override abstract method print() in com.java.test.X`
 ```java
 interface X{
     void print();